Grilled Halibut

 Coconut Cauliflower Rice

-• 1 head of cauliflower or 1 bag of frozen cauliflower rice
+• 1 head cauliflower or 1 bag of frozen cauliflower rice

-• ¾ cup dried coconut flakes be sure no sugar is added
+• ¾ cup dried coconut flakes no sugar added

 • ½ teaspoons salt